Kiarahmani/CLOTHO/README.md

 serializability violations in these executions, and translate them back into concrete test inputs suitable for deployment in a test environment.
 CLOTHO currently supports [Apache Cassandra](http://cassandra.apache.org/) as its database module.
-We are planning to add support for more databases in the future.
+We are planning to add support for other databases in the future.

 ---